 This is the type of question you should regularly ask your immigration lawyer.
 The answer to these questions represents the simultaneous setting of objectives and clearly defined steps that you or your lawyer should undertake in the next phase of the process.
 In this way, you will always be properly and in time informed about your case and its progress.

-With more than a twelve-year experience, as a leader in this field, here at Sverdloff Law Group, immigration law is our primary focus.
-Check how we can help you with the adjustment of status or gaining the permanent Green Card.
+With more than twelve years of experience as a leader in this field, here at Sverdloff Law Group, immigration law is our primary focus.
+Check how we can help you with the adjustment of status or gaining a permanent Green Card.
 Learn the next steps to take for your case.
 If you have any questions, contact our immigration lawyer at (312) 238-9090 or schedule a consultation today.